- Node.js as backend technology

 Node.js

 Syntax is a specific criterion as it depends on personal preferences.
 However, the syntax of Node.js is very similar to JavaScript in the browser.
 If you are familiar with JavaScript, you will be fine with Node.js.
+Nevertheless, comparing Node vs Python, the second will definitely be easier to learn for the beginner or developer with some experience in languages other than these two.

 Python